Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-backend-repo.md

 part: setting up backend
 chapter: creating repo
 ---
-In this part we will initialise the backend repo and get everything setup
+In this chapter, we will initialise the back-end repo and get everything setup

 \## Create a repo on Github

-head over to Github and click on create repo
+head over to Github and click on create a repo

 \[add image]